LandingHeart/fullstack-instagram-clone/README.md

 #### React

-We use React with JavascriptScript for our frontend codebase.
+We use React with Javascript for our frontend codebase.

 #### Code Style Guide